marshallswain/feathers-accounts/README.md

 # feathers-accounts
 A FeathersJS plugin for simple user signup & login.
-Requires [`feathers-hooks`](https://www.npmjs.com/package/feathers-hooks)
+Its goal is to make authentication easy, while making it easy to use [`feathers-hooks`](https://www.npmjs.com/package/feathers-hooks) for access control.

+In its current version it only includes the server-side solution.
+A drop-in client utility is in the master plan.

 ## Getting Started